AVEVA/AVEVA-Samples/Basic/Angular/readme.rst

 -  qiStreamId is the stream Id
 -  data is the event object in json format

-Inserting multiple values is similar, but the payload has list of events and the url for POST call varies:
+Inserting multiple values is similar, but the payload has a list of events and the URL for the POST call varies:

 .. code:: javascript